MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/governance-compliance.md

 Review the [Architectural approaches for storage and data in multitenant solutions](storage-data.md) to understand how to isolate tenants' data.
 Consider whether tenants have requirements to use their own data encryption keys.

 Whichever isolation approaches you implement, be prepared for tenants to request an audit of their data.
-It's a good practice to document all of the data stores in which tenants' data might be kept, which might include the following:
+It's a good practice to document all of the data stores in which tenants' data might be kept.
+Common data sources include:

 - Databases and storage accounts deployed as part of your solution.
 - Identity systems, which are often shared between tenants.